-Rayon fabric, modal fabric, lyocell fabric, and Cupro are made of cellulosic fibers.
+Rayon fabric, modal fabric, lyocell fabric (Tencel), and Cupro are made of cellulosic fibers.
 Cellulosic fibers are made of a natural polymer called cellulose.
 The cellulose used to make fabrics is often sourced from wood pulp and occasionally from bamboo.

 So are modal, rayon, lyocell, and Cupro natural fabrics or synthetic fabrics?
-Are they environmentally friendly?
+How sustainable are these fabrics and the clothing made from them?
 Let’s take a look.